 Prerequisites

 Before you can install Docker on Linux, there are a few prerequisites you need to be aware of.
-Firstly, you need to have a Linux machine that meets the minimum system requirements for running Docker.
+First, you need to have a Linux machine that meets the minimum system requirements for running Docker.
 Docker requires a 64-bit operating system and a version of the Linux kernel that is 3.10 or later.
 You can check your Linux version by running the following command in your terminal:

 Terminal window